opennetworkinglab/ngsdn-tutorial/EXERCISE-3.md

 Check the content of directory `tmp/onos` in the `ngsdn-tutorial` root.
 You should see many files, some of which starting with name `grpc___mininet_`.
-You should see 4 of such files in total, one file per device, named after the gRPC port used to establish the gRPC chanel.
+You should see four such files, one file per device, named after the gRPC port used to establish the gRPC chanel.

 Check content of one of these files, you should see a dump of the gRPC messages